-My dissertation, It Will Become: Modern India and the Labor of Aspiration, defended in June of 2013, and now being turned into a book manuscript, uses mixed methods to study how inequality is reproduced at the intersection of wealth and poverty.
-Introduction available here.
-Drawing on two years of fieldwork at three private golf clubs in Bangalore, India’s “Silicon Valley,” I critically interrogate interactions between wealthy club members and the poor caddies who carry their bags on rounds.
+My first book, Narrow Fairways: Getting By & Falling Behind, draws on ten-plus years of deep ethnographic fieldwork at three exclusive golf clubs in Bangalore, India.
+The book focuses on the lives of poor and mostly lower-caste caddies who carry the golf sets of wealthy upper-caste members at these clubs.
 Members, as I show, among them industrialists, salaried professionals, and civil servants, publicly support fairness and equality, and yet routinely undermine these intentions in the way they relate to the caddies.
 Though members tout the merits of hard work and discipline as a means to self-improvement, they invariably obstruct paths to social and economic independence.
 Most notably, they refuse to grant the caddies status as employees, which would provide them with the benefits and guaranteed wages necessary for stability.
 As a result, the caddies have little choice but to cultivate ties of servility and deference, seeking handouts from members in order to procure health care, educate their children, and cover rising household expenses.

-These two projects—one that looks at how bootstrap narratives among the Indian elite structure aspirations and livelihoods of the disadvantaged; the other at how newly revised moral standards in the area of finance guide the activities of rank and file professionals—reflect not only scholarly interests, but also personal concerns.
-I am driven to understand how differently situated actors in the global economy either reinforce or challenge inequality.
+These three projects—one complete, and the other two underway—reflect not only scholarly interests, but also personal concerns.
+I am driven to understand how differently situated actors in the global economy reinforce and challenge inequality.
 This larger objective is premised on the belief that sound, empirically grounded research on inequality can enliven public debate and move policy in a positive direction.